mik-tf/tfgrid-gateway/docs/dev/ssl-implementation.md

 2. Configure monitoring for certificate expiry
 3. Consider enabling HSTS headers
 4. Test with different browsers and SSL validation tools

+This SSL termination architecture provides enterprise-grade security while maintaining simplicity and performance for the ThreeFold Grid gateway deployment.